 \section{Introduction}

-There are materials like polymer melts that may slip over a solid surfaces.
-Such boundary behavior is described by slip velocity models, see \cite[Section~6]{Ha2012} for overview.
-If moreover the relaxation of polymer molecules in neighborhood of walls differs to one in bulk, one should model such situation by dynamic slip models.
+Certain materials, like polymer melts, can slip over solid surfaces.
+Such boundary behavior is described by slip velocity models; see \cite[Section~6]{Ha2012} for an overview.
+Moreover, it has been observed that the slip is often not constant but varies over time, depending on the fluid's current state.
+Such fluids need to be represented using dynamic slip models.
 They were first proposed in \cite{PePe1968} in a general form

-where $u_\tau$ is slip velocity, $t$ stands for time, $\lambda_\tau$ is the slip relaxation time, $\sigma_w$ stands for the wall shear stress and $\varphi$ should be determined based on rheological properties of the considered fluid.
+where $u_\tau$ is the slip velocity, $t$ stands for the time, $\lambda_\tau$ is the slip relaxation time, $\sigma_w$ stands for the wall shear stress and $\varphi$ should be determined based on the rheological properties of the fluid under consideration.

 The mathematical studies of problems with dynamic boundary conditions in the context of fluid mechanics started by the thesis of Maringová, \cite{maringova2019}.
-She studies there existence of solutions to systems of (Navier)-Stokes type under different constitutive relations for the extra stress tensor and a modified dynamic boundary condition $s(u_\tau)+\partial_t u_\tau=-\sigma_w$ for a given - perhaps nonlinear - function $s$.
+She studied the existence of solutions to systems of (Navier)-Stokes type under various constitutive relations for the extra stress tensor and the modified dynamic boundary condition $s(u_\tau)+\partial_t u_\tau=-\sigma_w$ with a given--possibly nonlinear--function $s$.
 These results were later published in \cite{AbBuMa2021}.

-We are interested in optimal regularity of problems with dynamic boundary conditions in the scale of Lebesgue spaces.
-We concentrate here on the case of linear Stokes problem.
-First of all we think that the result is interesting by itself.
-Second, it could be used to study regularity of more complicated systems.
-Moreover, linear theory can be considered as a tool for reconstruction of the pressure, see \cite{SovonWa1986}.
+We are interested in the optimal regularity of problems with dynamic boundary conditions in the context of Lebesgue spaces.
+Specifically, we focus on the linear Stokes problem.
+First, we find the result interesting.
+Second, it provides a basis for studying the regularity of more complex systems.
+Moreover, the linear theory can be considered as a tool for the reconstruction of pressure; see \cite{SovonWa1986}.